Making the Switch to Online: How to Stay Focused When You're Stuck at HomeBy Ellie Walburg on March 26, 2020

 How Can We Help?

-At PGS, our team of advisors, enrollment counselors, faculty and financial services specialists are here to equip students thrive, in whatever season they may find themselves.
+At PGS, our team of advisers, enrollment counselors, faculty and financial services specialists are here to equip students thrive, in whatever season they may find themselves.
 With a supportive team to help you along the way, you can thrive online.